Deformations of algebras in noncommutative geometry: Dglas, the Maurer-Cartan formalism, and proof of formality theorems

 \subsection{The dgla of polyvector fields, Poisson deformations, and Gerstenhaber algebra structures}

-Let $X$ again be a smooth affine algebraic variety or $C^\infty$ manifold.
-By the Hochschild-Kostant-Rosenberg theorem (Theorem \ref{t:hkr}), the Hochschild cohomology $\HH^\bullet(\cO_X)$ is isomorphic to the algebra of polyvector fields, $\wedge^\bullet_{\cO_X} T_X$.
-Since, as we now know, $C^\bullet(\cO_X)[1]$ is a dgla, one concludes that $\wedge^\bullet_{\cO_X} T_X[1]$ is also a dg Lie algebra (with zero differential).
-In fact, this structure coincides with the \emph{Schouten-Nijenhuis} bracket, which extends the Lie bracket $[-,-]$ of vector fields: \begin{proposition} The Lie bracket on $\wedge^\bullet_{\cO_X} T_X[1]$ induced by the Gerstenhaber bracket is the Schouten-Nijenhuis bracket, given by the formula

-\end{proposition} Such a structure is called a \emph{Gerstenhaber algebra}: \begin{definition} A (dg) Gerstenhaber algebra is a dg commutative algebra $B$ equipped with a dg Lie algebra structure on the shift $B[1]$, such that \eqref{e:gerst} is satisfied. \end{definition} Note that, by definition, a Gerstenhaber algebra has to be (homologically) graded; sometimes when the adjective ``dg'' is omitted one means a dg Gerstenhaber algebra with zero differential.
-This is the case for $\wedge^\bullet_{\cO_X} T_X$. \begin{remark} Note that the definition of a Gerstenhaber algebra is very similar to that of a Poisson algebra: the difference is that the Lie bracket on a Gerstenhaber algebra is \emph{odd}: it has homological degree $-1$. \end{remark} We easily observe: \begin{proposition} A bivector field $\pi \in \wedge^2 T_X$ defines a Poisson bracket if and only if $[\pi,\pi]=0$.
-That is, \emph{Poisson bivectors $\pi$ are solutions of the Maurer-Cartan equation in $\wedge^\bullet_{\cO_X} T_X[1]$.} \end{proposition} \begin{exercise} Prove Proposition \ref{p:pb-sn}! \end{exercise} The same proof implies: \begin{corollary} Formal Poisson structures in $\hbar \cdot \wedge^2_{\cO_X} T_X [\![\hbar]\!]$ are the same as Maurer-Cartan elements of the dgla $\hbar\cdot (\wedge^\bullet_{\cO_X} T_X[1])[\![\hbar]\!]$. \end{corollary}
+Let $X$ again be a smooth affine algebraic variety over a characteristic zero field or a $C^\infty$ manifold.
+By the Hochschild-Kostant-Rosenberg theorem (Theorem \ref{t:hkr}), the Hochschild cohomology $\HH^\bullet(\cO(X))$ is isomorphic to the algebra of polyvector fields, $\wedge^\bullet_{\cO(X)} \Vect(X)$.
+Since, as we now know, $C^\bullet(\cO(X))[1]$ is a dgla, one concludes that $\wedge^\bullet_{\cO(X)} \Vect(X)[1]$ is also a dg Lie algebra (with zero differential).
+In fact, this structure coincides with the Schouten-Nijenhuis bracket: \begin{proposition} The Lie bracket on $\wedge^\bullet_{\cO(X)} \Vect(X)[1]$ induced by the Gerstenhaber bracket is the Schouten-Nijenhuis bracket, as defined in Definition \ref{d:sn}. \end{proposition} Such a structure is called a \emph{Gerstenhaber algebra}: \begin{definition} A (dg) Gerstenhaber algebra is a dg commutative algebra $B$ equipped with a dg Lie algebra structure on the shift $B[1]$, such that \eqref{e:gerst2} is satisfied. \end{definition} Note that, by definition, a Gerstenhaber algebra has to be (homologically) graded; sometimes when the adjective ``dg'' is omitted one means a dg Gerstenhaber algebra with zero differential.
+This is the case for $\wedge^\bullet_{\cO(X)} \Vect(X)$. \begin{remark} Note that the definition of a Gerstenhaber algebra is very similar to that of a Poisson algebra: the difference is that the Lie bracket on a Gerstenhaber algebra is \emph{odd}: it has homological degree $-1$. \end{remark} We easily observe: \begin{proposition} A bivector field $\pi \in \wedge^2 \Vect(X)$ defines a Poisson bracket if and only if $[\pi,\pi]=0$.
+That is, \emph{Poisson bivectors $\pi$ are solutions of the Maurer-Cartan equation in $\wedge^\bullet_{\cO(X)} \Vect(X)[1]$.} \end{proposition} \begin{exercise} Prove Proposition \ref{p:pb-sn}! \end{exercise} The same proof implies: \begin{corollary} Formal Poisson structures in $\hbar \cdot \wedge^2_{\cO(X)} \Vect(X) [\![\hbar]\!]$ are the same as Maurer-Cartan elements of the dgla $\hbar\cdot (\wedge^\bullet_{\cO(X)} \Vect(X)[1])[\![\hbar]\!]$. \end{corollary}